rosacry/BeatSight/README.md

 - Use `docs/Guidebook.md` as the index for subsystem docs, archives, and SOPs.
 - Operational status and immediate next actions are captured in `docs/product/status.md`; roadmap targets reside in `docs/product/roadmap.md`.
 - Training guardrails and exporter instructions are maintained in `docs/ml_training_runbook.md` and `ai-pipeline/training/README.md`.

+## Future Work
+- Performance and scoring modes are in design as an optional layer on top of the existing playback flow; they will surface once we have reliable accuracy metrics and ergonomic input hardware paths.

 ## Contributing
 - Review `docs/CONTRIBUTING.md` for coding standards, PR expectations, and documentation etiquette.